Monitoring and Observability

 Saved CloudWatch Logs Insights Queries

-Section titled “Saved CloudWatch Logs Insights Queries”Four pre-built queries are deployed as CloudWatch saved queries, targeting the gateway log group.
-All query the pino JSON logs emitted by the Portkey Fastify server.
+Section titled “Saved CloudWatch Logs Insights Queries”Pre-built queries are deployed as CloudWatch saved queries, targeting the gateway log group.
+All query the structured JSON access log agentgateway emits, where provider and model are flat fields re-keyed by the config’s accessLog.add map.

 1. Requests per Hour by Provider